Many independent schools and universities are looking for ways to do more with their data.

 You’re more likely to inspire your donors to make a difference with a more personal and relevant message.
 And in this sense, independent schools are like any other nonprofit!

 If you work for an independent school, your mission is probably related to creating opportunities for tomorrow’s leaders.

-I think everyone can agree this is an important outcome.
+We think everyone can agree this is an important outcome.

 And you will need your community’s support to accomplish this mission.

 True or False?
 Emotional stories are the most effective way to inspire giving with your appeals.

+But you should focus on connecting with a donor’s sense of identity.
 And this is especially true for educational institutions!

 Using an alumni’s graduating year as the focus of your appeal is a great way to start.